indigo-astronomy/indigo/indigo_docs/PROTOCOLS.md

 order: value;
 ```

-order in which properties or items should be presented on client side, value is integer number
+Order in which properties or items should be presented on client side, value is integer number

 ```
 target: value;
 ```

-show or hide target value on client side, value is show or hide; makes a sense only for numeric items
+Show or hide target value on client side, value is show or hide; makes a sense only for numeric items

 ```
 widget: list;